 - Ear plugs

 - Identification (originals or copies of any birth and marriage certificates, driver’s licences and passports)

-- Financial documents (e.g. insurance policies and mortgage information)
+- Important documents (e.g. insurance policies and mortgage information)

-- Precious family photos (or you could tackle the task of getting these all stored online)
+- Precious family photos (or you could have them all stored online)

 Don’t forget your pets

-When preparing for a disaster, we can often forget about what our furry friends will need.
+When preparing for an emergency, we can often forget about what our furry friends will need.
 Here’s a quick list of a few basics to include with your emergency kit:

-- Food (non-perishable) and water for at least three days
+- Food (long-lasting) and water for at least 3 days

 - Vet records